 Search Listening Alerts: Consistent Weekly Updates

-With the Individual subscription, you can set up one search listening alert that tracks a specific keyword.
-This email alert updates you weekly, keeping you informed about trends related to your chosen keyword.
-The alert remains active until you deactivate it.
+With the Individual subscription, they can set up one search listening alert that tracks a specific keyword.
+This email alert updates weekly, keeping users informed about trends related to their chosen keyword.
+The alert remains active until users deactivate it.
 Users with the highest subscription tier (Expert) can set up to 20 email alerts.
 Unlike daily searches, email alerts do not reset but continue to function as long as they’re turned on.

-By understanding how these features work—daily searches resetting each day, projects staying active until deleted, and search listening email alerts sending weekly updates—you can better manage your account and use AnswerThePublic tool efficiently.
-Optimize your searches and alerts, and you’ll be able to gather valuable insights with ease!
+By understanding how these features work—daily searches resetting each day, projects staying active until deleted, and search listening email alerts sending weekly updates— users can better manage their account and use AnswerThePublic tool efficiently.
+Optimize the searches and alerts and will gather valuable insights with ease!